Tasburgh: The 21st century

 2010 (1 May) A group called "Recreation For All," an amalgam of village hall user groups, got together to organise Tasburgh Community Festival.
 The Festival was scheduled to run for the two days of the Bank Holiday.
 It was officially opened by ex Norwich City players, Craig Fleming and Darren Huckerby.

 2011 (June) and the 2nd Tasburgh Community Festival took place in the grounds of the village hall.

-2012 (23 June) The 3rd Tasburgh Community Festival attracted a crowd.
-This year the inside of the village hall was used to accommodate three local bands.
-The day had an Olympic theme to it and started with a torch parade from the village sign.

-Arena acts included A World of Wings, the Lowestoft Dog Agility Display Team and Dr Ken the juggler.

 Governance

 An electoral ward in the same name exists.
 This ward stretches north east to Shotesham with a total ward population of 2,399.